VBernasconi/digital_musicology/milestone2.md

 #### Preprocessing
 Data from multiple queries were merged into a single dataset.
 Subsequently, the billboard data was aggregated with the API data to obtain a usable dataset containing: the titles of the two databases (Billboard and Spotify), the artist name of the two databases (Billboard and Spotify), the identifier in the Spotify database, the tracks features, the audio features, a vector of the dates of each week when the track was present in the billboard chart, and a vector including the successive ranks in the billboard chart.
 Finally, the highest rank in the ranking is also recovered and stored.
 The column containing the number of weeks spent on the chart, which was of poor quality, as indicated above, was removed.
 It can moreover be retrieved easily for the weeks list.
 For reasons of data density and quality, data prior to the week of 8 August 1958 are not retained.
 This final preprocessed dataset is stored in json format, which unlike csv is able to deal the vector type.

 The data have two biases.
 The first is the fact that "only" 78% of them could be retrieved from the Spotify database.
-However, this seems relatively acceptable bias, all the more so if we adopt the standpoint that the music that are still available today and that have been digitized are the most representative of their period.
+However, this seems relatively acceptable bias, all the more so if we adopt the standpoint that the musical pieces that are still available today and that have been digitized are the most representative of their period.
 Moreover, in the timeframe finally selected, this percentage reaches 91%.
 The second bias is related to the margin of error of Echonest algorithms when determining features.

 #### Corpus selection
 For reasons of data density and to be limited to the historical period covered by the research, only the rankings published between 8 August 1958 and 31 December 1995 have been kept in the corpus.
 The period extends after the end of the Cold War (until 1995) in order to see if post-Cold War changes in the political context may have influenced the music creation.